nilbus/pinewood-derby/README.md

         rvmsudo foreman start   # or just plain sudo

 1. Visit http://localhost/ - You should see the welcome screen, and it should report that the sensor is not plugged in
 1. Connect the sensor via USB, and turn it on.
 Hit the reset button, and it should display "3 lanes".
-Press reset until the sensor display goes blank
+Press reset until the sensor display goes blank.
 1. Verify that the "not plugged in" warning has gone away
 1. Connect with other devices to the URL on the welcome page (status board and/or other device to manage the derby)
 1. Visit the contestants page to register contestants